st4rlab/miniml/_pages/installation.md

 ---

 Installation is very easy and fast via the command line.
+You can choose between either installing as a white-label Jekyll theme or as a Ruby Gem.

 # Clone the Github repository
 First enter the following into your CLI.